 The Company has analyzed filing positions in all of the federal, state, and foreign jurisdictions where it is required to file income tax returns and for all open tax years.
-The Company believes that an adequate provision has been made for any adjustments that may result from tax examinations.
-Although timing of the resolution and/or closure of audits is highly uncertain, the Company does not believe it is reasonably possible that its unrecognized tax benefits would materially change in the next 12 months.
+As of December 31, 2021, the Company recorded approximately \$0.6 million of unrecognized tax benefits, all of which would impact the effective tax rate, if recognized.
+The Company does not anticipate that its unrecognized tax benefits will materially change within the next 12 months.
 The Company's policy for recording interest and penalties associated with audits and unrecognized tax benefits is to record such items as a component of income tax expense.
+As of December 31, 2021, income tax expense includes an accrual of \$0.1 million for the payment of interest and penalties associated with unrecognized tax benefits.